Coat of arms of Sweden

+The coat of arms of the Kingdom of Sweden (Sveriges riksvapen) is the arms of dominion of the King of Sweden.
+It has a greater and a lesser version.
+The shield displays the "Three Crowns of Sweden" quartering the "Lion of Bjälbo", with an inescutcheon overall of the House of Vasa impaling the House of Bernadotte.

 Regulated usage

-The usage of the coats of arms is regulated by Swedish Law, Act 1970:498, which states (in unofficial translation) that "in commercial activities, the coats of arms, the flag or other official insignia of Sweden may not be used in a trademark or other insignias for products or services without proper authorisation.
+The usage of the coats of arms is regulated by Swedish Law, Act 1970:498 which states (in unofficial translation) that "in commercial activities, the coats of arms, the flag or other official insignia of Sweden may not be used in a trademark or other insignias for products or services without proper authorisation.
 This includes any mark or text referring to the Swedish State which this can give the commercial mark a sign of official endorsement.
 This includes municipal coats of arms which are registered."

 Any representation consisting of three crowns ordered two above one are considered to be the lesser coat of arms, and its usage is therefore restricted by law 1970:498.

 Variants

 The arms of Sweden were first formally codified by law in 1908.
 This law also formally codifies the differences between the "greater" and "lesser" arms.
 The present law prescribing the two arms dates from 1982.